lazar-bit/lazar-bit/README.md

-- 👋 Hi, I’m @lazar-bit
+# 👋 Hi, I’m @lazar-bit

-- 👀 I’m interested in data science.
-- 🌱 I’m currently learning information systems.
-- 💞️ I’m looking to collaborate on web scraping and data visualization.
-- 📫 How to reach me: https://www.linkedin.com/in/zslazar/
+## About Me
+I am a researcher specializing in defence and security policy with a multidisciplinary background spanning European defence industrial cooperation, arms trade, and emerging technologies.
+My academic background combines international business, management, and information systems.

+My research focuses on **open-source intelligence (OSINT)**, military procurement, and data-driven conflict analysis, with a strong emphasis on visualization and analytical methods.

+## Interests & Collaboration
+- 🔍 Data science, OSINT, and analytics in defence and security contexts
+- 🤝 Open to collaborating on projects involving **web scraping**, **data visualization**, and OSINT-driven research

+## Get in Touch
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/zslazar/)

+---

 <!---
 lazar-bit/lazar-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.